A Practical Approach to Interval Refinement for math.h/cmath Functions

-\levelthree{Computation of the Lower Bound for $y = f(\var{x})$} Given a value for $y$ and equation $y=f(\var{x})$, Algorithm~\ref{alg:lower_bound} computes a correct lower bound that (possibly) allows us to refine the interval of $\var{x}$.
-The preconditions are listed in the \textbf{Require} statement and demand a quasi-isotonic function $\fund{f}{\Fset}{\Fset}$, a value $y \in \Fset$, and an interval $[x_l, x_u]$ for $\var{x}$ to be refined.
-In order to be as precise as possible, the algorithm needs safe approximations of the glitch data listed previously in this \levelonename{}.
+\levelthree{Computation of the Lower Bound for $y = f(\var{x})$} Given a value for $y$ and equation $y=f(\var{x})$, Algorithm~\ref{alg:lower_bound} computes a correct lower bound refining the interval of $\var{x}$.
+Its preconditions are listed in the \textbf{Require} statement and demand a quasi-isotonic function $\fund{f}{\Fset}{\Fset}$, a value $y \in \Fset$, and an interval $[x_l, x_u]$ for $\var{x}$ to be refined.
+To be as precise as possible, the algorithm needs safe approximations of the glitch data listed previously in this \levelonename{}.
 It also uses an inverse function $\fund{f^\mathrm{i}}{\Fset}{\Fset}$, if available.
-Finally, to prevent complexity issues, parameter $t \in \Nset$ fixes the maximum length of the linear searches that the algorithm performs in some cases, and $s \in \Nset$ is the maximum number of times the function $\logsearchlb$ in Algorithm~\ref{alg:bisect_lb} can return an interval too wide to ensure the logarithmic complexity of the bisection algorithm.
+To avoid complexity issues, parameter $t \in \Nset$ fixes the maximum length of the linear searches the algorithm performs in some cases, and $s \in \Nset$ is the maximum number of times function $\logsearchlb$ in Algorithm~\ref{alg:bisect_lb} can return an interval too wide to ensure the logarithmic complexity of the dichotomic search.

-The algorithm ends guaranteeing the post-conditions expressed in the \textbf{Ensure} statement, where the predicates $p_r(y, x_l, x_u, l)$ for $r \in \{0, \dots ,4\}$ are those described previously.
-The post-conditions are divided into two parts: the \emph{correctness} part is preceded by \circled{c} whereas the \emph{precision} part is identified by \circled{p}.
-The objective of the algorithm is to determine $r$ and $l$ by performing a number of calls to the concerned library function $f$ bounded by a small constant $k$ (e.g., $k = 3$), times the logarithm of the cardinality of interval $[x_l, x_u]$.
+The algorithm ends guaranteeing the post-conditions in the \textbf{Ensure} statement, where predicates $p_r(y, x_l, x_u, l)$ for $r \in \{0, \dots ,4\}$ are those described previously.
+The post-conditions are divided in two parts: the \emph{correctness} part is preceded by \circled{c} and the \emph{precision} part by \circled{p}.
+The algorithm determines $r$ and $l$ by performing a number of calls to library function $f$ bounded by a small constant $k$ (e.g., $k = 3$), times the logarithm of $\card [x_l, x_u]$.